RayTF/zipclip-dl/README.md

 # ZipClip-DL
 Easily Download ZipClip Videos

-Based on (https://github.com/catrilldev/subrocks-dl)[SubRocks-DL] by Literal Line
+Based on [SubRocks-DL](https://github.com/catrilldev/subrocks-dl) by Literal Line

 ## How?

-Go to (https://raytf.github.io/zipclip-dl)[this page] and paste your ZipClip Video URL, and enjoy
+Go to [this page](https://raytf.github.io/zipclip-dl) and paste your ZipClip Video URL, and enjoy